Stemming, variations, and accent folding

 Whoosh includes several mechanisms for adding character folding to an analyzer.

 The :class:`whoosh.analysis.CharsetFilter` applies a character map to token text.
 For example, it will filter the tokens u'café', u'resumé', ... to u'cafe', u'resume', ....
-This is the usually the method you'll want to use unless you need to use a charset to tokenize terms:
+This is usually the method you'll want to use unless you need to use a charset to tokenize terms:

 from whoosh.analysis import CharsetFilter, StemmingAnalyzer from whoosh import fields from whoosh.support.charset import accent_map # For example, to add an accent-folding filter to a stemming analyzer: my_analyzer = StemmingAnalyzer() | CharsetFilter(accent_map) # To use this analyzer in your schema: my_schema = fields.Schema(content=fields.TEXT(analyzer=my_analyzer))